The "berdache" in Me ♥♥

 "All lot of guys liked to just use me for " practicing " new ways "

 "Often a guy with a very big penis liked just using me for anal "

 do to fact females were unable to Accommodate the size

 I would say 90 % of the men whom have mated with me, have me get on my knees and mount me from behind.
-I am quite aware that a need to de-personalize what we are doing, remove the stigma of me being a male, unforunately it often causes them to " hump me " quickly , thus soon ejaculating, yet the objective for both of us gets achived sexual release for us both.
+I am quite aware that a need to de-personalize what we are doing, remove the stigma of me being a male, unforunately it often causes them to " hump me " quickly , thus soon ejaculating.

 Thus for myself, it important a man see my " bottom " as alluring , feminine enough so he psychologically can use me as a substitute for a real female.

-So for myself, my desire is to have my bottom look alluring enough, so a man can use it as a substitute for a real female. (for penetration)
+So for myself, my desire is to have my bottom look alluring enough, so a man can better feel at ease in knowing that I am fully feminized and receptive for penetration thus use my bottom as a substitute for a real female. (for penetration)

 -Why did North American Natives have berdache men -

 " According to non-Native anthropologist Will Roscoe, both male- and female-bodied two-spirits (berdache) have been documented "in over 130 North American tribes, in every region of the continent"